 The FIRST art accent is really easy.
 All you need is a white crayon, green water color paint* and water.

 Using the white crayon, fill the border with grass.
-The pen marks below show where students should draw the crayon.
+The pen marks below show where students can draw the grass.

 Now, paint the entire border with green water color paint.
 The white crayon lines will show through, making it look like grass.